mikhailshilkov/mikhailio-hugo/content/lab/terraform/9-inouts/index.md

 title: Inputs and Outputs
 subtitle: 6 minutes to complete
 navtitle: Set Inputs and Get Outputs
+nextstep: 10-multiplefiles
 nofeed: true
 weight: 9
 ---

-We created a working Terraform module but it has a number of important properties hard-coded in the text.
+We created a working Terraform module, but it has several essential properties hard-coded in the text.
 This fact limits its reusability: for example, you wouldn't be able to use the same module to deploy to multiple environments like production and staging.
 Environments would clash on the name of the Function App.
 Also, if you choose to deploy to another Azure region, you have to change the code.

 Let's learn how to parameterize your Terraform modules.

 ## Input variables

-Input variables serve as parameters for a Terraform module, allowing aspects of the module to be customized without altering the module's own source code.
+Input variables serve as parameters for a Terraform module, allowing aspects of the module to be customized without altering the module's source code.

 Each input variable accepted by a module must be declared using a `variable` block.
 Extend your module with a definition of the `region` variable: